mayahq/g-index-benchmark/README.md

     ```bash
     python main.py -p True -s True -rs True -sf assets/values.json
     ```
-4. Results will be printed and saved under results which can be used for plotting.
+4. Results will be printed and saved under `results` folder which can be used for plotting.

 ### Request the data
 You can send us a mail at [humans@mayahq.com](mailto:humans@mayahq.com) breifly describing your use case to get the data.